rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/Logging.md

 Text logging is also called ‘printf debugging’ after the C printf() family of functions.
 The problem with text logging files is they are unstructured text data.
 This makes it hard to query them for any sort of useful information.

-Hence, as a best practice always use strucuted logging
+Hence, as a best practice always use strucuted logging.

-## Structured Logging
+## What is Structured Logging

 Structured logging can be thought of as a stream of key-value pairs for every event logged, instead of just the plain text line of conventional logging.